 Two: Trying to beat the market is a fool’s errand.
 For decades, mutual fund managers attempted to win over clients with impressive research and statistics showing how they can make investors wealthy by outperforming the market (and their peers).

 But active managers fail to beat their benchmarks more often than not.
-According to the SPIVA Canada scorecard, less than 40 percent of active Canadian equity funds outperformed the TSX over a one-year period ending June 30, 2015.
-That percentage dropped to 23 percent over a five-year period.
+According to the SPIVA Canada scorecard, less than 20 percent of active Canadian equity funds outperformed the TSX over a five-year period ending December 29, 2017.
+That percentage dropped to 8.14 percent over a 10-year period.

-The numbers are even worse for active international equity funds, where only 4.44 percent of fund managers beat their benchmark over a five-year period.
+The numbers are even worse for active U.S. equity funds, where just 2.2 percent of fund managers beat their benchmark over a five-year period and 1.67 percent beat it over a 10-year period.

 The underlying point is that the odds of identifying successful fund managers in advance are vanishingly small.
 And if you happen to find a good fund manager, the likelihood that he or she will consistently outperforming their benchmark, after fees, is close to zero.